RodolfoAMaranhao/RodolfoAMaranhao.github.io/sample_page.md

 ### 5. Conclusion and actionable steps

-• Popular songs tend to have higher energy, be less explicit and last between 2 to 6 minutes.
+• Popular songs tend to have higher energy, be less explicit and last between 2 to 6 minutes.  <br><br>
-• Not necessarily the artist with most followers on Spotify scores higher on Artist Popularity.
+• Not necessarily the artist with most followers on Spotify scores higher on Artist Popularity.  <br><br>
-• Songs released after the 2000s have a much higher tendency to become popular.
+• Songs released after the 2000s have a much higher tendency to become popular.  <br><br>
-• Artist popularity matters, people view songs as popular if they were made by artists they already know.
+• Artist popularity matters, people view songs as popular if they were made by artists they already know.  <br><br>
-• With an accuracy of about 83% our Random Forest was our best performing model.
+• With an accuracy of about 83% our Random Forest was our best performing model. <br><br>

 To summarize, predicting the popularity of songs can be very challenging.
 We have unpredictable one hit wonders and songs by famous artists that failed in an industry that’s always changing.
 However, through our comprehensive analysis of this matter, we have identified several crucial insights and developed models that are reasonably effective in predicting a song’s level of popularity.
 We also tested the effectiveness of our models, making sure that they are valid and could provide insights to future projects; furthermore, creating value to artists, companies, and the music industry in general.